ministryofjustice/hmpps-integration-api/docs/adr/0014-visits-notifications.md

 * The prison provider system must not book the visit if the initial synchronous validation fails.
 * Any problems encountered when processing the notification after the initial synchronous validation and response will be the responsibility of HMPPS and not the prison provider.
-* Neither the private prison system nor HMPPS will be able guarantee capacity and lack of
-  conflicts due visits being booked in multiple systems.
+* It will be significantly harder for the private prison system and HMPPS to provide guarantees of capacity and lack of conflicts due visits being booked in multiple systems.
 * Does not stop private prisons implementing visits that go against national policy.

 ## Supporting Documentation